rechaelantonettesalise/sample/README.md

-Hi this is my sample
+Hi this is sample my repository for Git tutorial